deco-cx/deco/README.md

 ## Documentation

-Explore the capabilities of deno-compose further in our comprehensive documentation.
+Explore the capabilities of Deco further in our comprehensive documentation.
 Learn how to craft Sections, Loaders, Apps and much more.
 Go to [https://deco.cx/docs](https://www.deco.cx/docs/en/overview).

 ## Why use Deco?